 The Ministry of Environment in collaboration with Prince George residents conducts special studies of some pollutants (e.g. formaldehyde, volatile organic compounds), in addition to their routine monitoring program for the airshed.
 The results of these additional monitoring studies can be found here.

 These short Briefing Notes provide a snapshot of particulate matter (PM) in the Prince George Airshed.
+They can be found here.

 Prince George Air Quality Improvement Briefing Notes